la-team/light-admin/README.md

 ## Running from the Command Line

-Deploy the DEMO .war to Servlet 3.0 container, such as Tomcat.
 By default, the app will run in 'embedded' mode which does not require any external setup.
 The Tomcat 7 Maven plugin is configured for you in the POM file.

+1. Navigate into demo application directory:

+		$ cd lightadmin-demo

-1. Launch Tomcat from the command line:
+2. Launch Tomcat from the command line:

 		$ mvn tomcat7:run

-2. Access the deployed webapp at
+3. Access the deployed webapp at

 		http://localhost:8080/lightadmin-demo